Phaeyz/Exif/docs/Phaeyz.Exif.Tags/TagExifIfd/LensMake.md

 # TagExifIfd.LensMake field

-This tag records the lens manufactor as an ASCII string.
+This tag records the lens manufacturer as an ASCII string.

 ```csharp
 public static readonly Tag LensMake;